Necried/MultiTable/README.md

 - `Makefile` that executes and reports all tests for the single and double-precision functions.

 ## Requirements
-- Dependencies:
 - Clang compiler, Version 10 or later.
 - Make

 ## Installation
 1. Clone or download this repository.